The biggest climate hazards in the US today

 The consequences of that crisis are already plaguing millions of people in the US, as wildfires, hurricanes, drought and heatwaves sweep through the country.

-Now, the federal government is tracking the full extent of extreme weather in the country on a daily basis — emphasising just how exposed the country is to climate disaster.
+Not all extreme weather is due to the climate crisis – but a hotter planet leads to a higher rate of dangerous conditions.
+The federal government is tracking the full extent of extreme weather in the country on a daily basis, emphasising just how exposed the country is to climate disaster.

-In northern California, the Mosquito Fire has reached 64,159 acres and spurred evacuations near Lake Tahoe.
-The blaze is now California’s largest of the year.
-Also in California, heavy rain on areas that have burned in recent years caused mudslides on Sunday and Monday, leaving cars trapped, homes damaged and one person missing in San Bernardino County.
+In northern California, the Mosquito Fire has reached 69,908 acres and spurred evacuations near Lake Tahoe.
+The blaze, just 20 per cent contained, has become California’s largest of the year.

-In Oregon, the Cedar Creek Fire has burned through 92,595 acres and filled skies across the state with smoke.
+In Oregon, the Cedar Creek Fire has burned through 93,109 acres and filled skies across the state with smoke.
+Evacuations are still in place for some areas near the flames.

-More than five million Americans are under flood alerts.
-In northeastern Minnesota, storms could cause floods, with up to four inches of rain possible over the next three days in some parts of the region.
-In scattered areas of Florida, Texas and South Dakota, flooding is also possible along some rivers that could reach high water levels.
+More than 10 million Americans are under flood alerts – both in the middle of the country and along the coasts.

+In northeastern Minnesota, storms could cause floods, as up to two inches (five centimetres) of rain have already fallen in some areas, with another 1.5 in (four cm) possible, according to the National Weather Service (NWS).

+In scattered areas of Florida, Texas and South Dakota, flooding is possible along some rivers that could reach high water levels.

-In Puerto Rico, Tropical Storm Fiona has formed in the Atlantic Ocean and is heading straight for the island.
-Up to eight inches of rain are possible in corners of Puerto Rico and other nearby areas of the Caribbean, which could cause local flooding and mudslides.
+Tropical Storm Fiona is also heading straight for Puerto Rico.
+Up to 10 in (25 cm) of rain are possible in the eastern part of the island, with up to six in (15 cm) elsewhere, NWS warns.
+Wind gusts are forecast to reach up to 75 miles per hour (121 kilometres per hour) as the storm makes landfall on Saturday.

-After weeks of heatwaves on the West Coast, the country is finally free of extreme heat alerts.
-But temperatures will reach well above 90F (32C) over the next few days in much of the southwest US.
+The National Hurricane Centre warns that rains could produce local flash floods, especially in cities.
+The island, and other nearby regions of the Caribbean, are currently under a tropical storm watch and a flash flood watch.

 This includes parts of California, Utah, Kansas, Nebraska, Oklahoma, Texas, Colorado and Oregon which are under “exceptional drought” — the most extreme drought level, creating serious challenges for farmers and a very high risk of wildfires.